puzzle/amm-techlab/content/en/docs/03.0/kafka/kafka.md

 The needed resource files are available inside the folder *manifests/03.0/3.2/*.

-When you were not successful, you can update your project with the solution by executing this command:
+If you weren't successful, you can update your project with the solution by executing this command:

 ```s
 oc apply -f manifests/03.0/3.2/